 Regular meetings of the Board of Directors shall be held at least monthly, or in accordance with other guidance given by the Relevant Authority.
 The date, time and place of such meetings shall be decided from time to time by the Board.
 All meetings shall be called in such a manner as the Board shall determine.

-The president, or in their absence the vice-president, may call a special meeting of the Board of Directors at any time, and shall do so on receipt of a request in Writing signed by at least three Directors.
-The president, or in their absence the vice-president, shall determine the date, time and place of such a meeting, unless the Board of Directors prescribes otherwise by resolution.
+The Chair, may call a special meeting of the Board of Directors at any time, and shall additionally do so on receipt of a request in Writing signed by at least two Directors.
+The Chair shall determine the date, time and place of such a meeting, unless the Board of Directors prescribes otherwise by resolution.

 Quorum